Love working with people? Driven to make our world a better place?

 Florida State offers one of the most respected and longest-standing programs in the nation.

-Hit the ground running with an accelerated BS/MS and eligibility for:
+Hit the ground running with both your bachelor’s and master’s degrees and eligibility for:

 Every year in Florida, jobs go unfilled and students go unserved because so few people know about this rewarding and satisfying field of education.